1. If I (the client) am quite knowledgeable about personal finance & investing, then does it make sense for me to engage with you?

 • Confidentiality: SEBI Registered Investment Adviser (RIA) regulations states that “An investment adviser shall not divulge any confidential information about its client, which has come to its knowledge, without taking prior permission of its clients, except where such disclosures are required to be made in compliance with any law for the time being in force.”
 (Note: I take this one step further and do not have any testimonials on my website since I do not want to reveal the name of any client, even if they volunteer to provide a testimonial)

-• The Quotes page on this website has a few articles by people (who are not my clients) that mention me
+• The 'Mentioned in' page on this website has a few articles by people (who are not my clients) that mention me

 11. You moved from a lucrative career as a 'senior Private Equity investor' to a non lucrative career!